-This month we continue the Season of Summer Ordinary Time.
+This month celebrate the Season of Advent and Christmas.

-The Transfiguration of Christ is on the 6th.
+The Immaculate Conception of Mary is on the 8th.

-The Liturgical Color for the Season of Summer Ordinary Time is Green.
+The Liturgical Color for the Season of Advent is Blue.

 Copyright © 1997 Liturgy Training Publications, 1800 North Hermitage Avenue, Chicago IL 60622-1101; 1-800-933-1800; www.ltp.org.
 Text by G. Thomas Ryan.
 All Rights reserved.
 Used with permission.